 VoltH2 gets permit for its 20 MW electrolyser in Gelsenkirchen

-VoltH2 has reached an important milestone in its FID process in Germany: the BImSchG permit for the construction and operation of a 20 MW electrolysis plant at the Klimahafen in Gelsenkirchen.
+VoltH2, which develops plants for green hydrogen to decarbonize industry and transport, has achieved an important milestone in its FID process in Germany: the BImSchG permit for the construction and operation of a 20 MW electrolysis plant at the Klimahafen in Gelsenkirchen.
+Today VoltH2 officially received the permit from Karin Welge, the mayor of Gelsenkirchen.

 The site (bottom center) inside Klimahafen Gelsenkirchen where VoltH2 will build its hydrogen plant.